eight04/assert-set/README.md

 equal(actual: Iterable, expected: Iterable, message?) => void
 ```

-Check if `actual` deeply equals `expected`.
+Assert if `actual` deeply equals `expected`.
 The item can be out of order.

 Changelog